State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Introduction

 In this paper, for the first time, we carry out a realistic modeling of subphotospheric neutrino production by post-processing the outputs of the 3D GRMHD simulations presented in Ref.~\citep{Gottlieb:2022tkb}.
 We find that neutrino production can occur in mildly-magnetized collisionless sub-shocks~\citep{Beloborodov:2016jmz} and because of magnetic reconnection~\citep{1977MNRAS.179..433B, Drenkhahn:2001ue, Drenkhahn:2002ug} in the innermost regions of the outflow.
-We also investigate possible neutrino production in the cocoon and at the interface between the cocoon and the counter-cocoon, showing that particle acceleration is hindered.
+We also investigate possible neutrino production in the cocoon and at the interface between the cocoon and the counter-cocoon, showing that particle acceleration is hindered. {To date, the simulations presented in Ref.~\citep{Gottlieb:2022tkb} are among the most advanced ones of collapsar jets, yet affected by some limitations.
+A larger and more advanced simulation set would be needed to comprehensively assess subphotospheric neutrino production in collapsar jets.}

 Our work is organized as follows.
 In Sec.~\ref{sec:simulation}, we present our benchmark models of collapsar jets.
 In Sec.~\ref{sec:particleDist}, we introduce the energy distributions of photons and protons produced at the acceleration sites, as well as neutrinos.
 In Sec.~\ref{sec:acceleration}, we discuss viable acceleration mechanisms below the photosphere, namely sub-shocks and magnetic reconnection.
-We also explore possible particle acceleration sites linked to the cocoon.
 In Sec.~\ref{sec:fatejets}, we investigate subphotospheric production of neutrinos in the outer regions of the jet and show under which conditions the jet is halted in the stellar envelope or an extended outer envelope.
-Section~\ref{sec:successful} outlines the production of neutrinos for successful jets.
 The expected neutrino production from subphotospheric acceleration sites is summarized in Sec.~\ref{sec:fluence}, while the detection prospects are presented in Sec.~\ref{sec:results}.
 Finally, in Sec.~\ref{sec:conclusions} we draw conclusions on our findings.
-A discussion on the thermalization of the photon spectrum is reported in Appendix~\ref{app:A}, while Appendix~\ref{app:B} summarizes the main proton and meson cooling times.
+A discussion on the thermalization of the photon spectrum is reported in Appendix~\ref{app:A}, while Appendix~\ref{app:B} summarizes the main proton and meson cooling times. {Appendix~ \ref{app:C} explores possible acceleration sites linked to the cocoon, while we outline the production of neutrinos in successful jets in Appendix~\ref{app:D} for reference.}